zmandel/dailybot/README.md

 # Daily "Scrum" Bot for Microsoft Teams
 Microsoft Power Automate flow for compiling team Dailys.

-Get the team ready for the daily by compiling the data before each daily.
+Get the team ready by compiling the data before each daily.

 The bot asks each team member every work morning for their daily, giving a 1.5 hour deadline to fill.
 Once all fill it (or time expires) it is consolidated and shared with the team, timed a few minutes before the synchronous Daily.